The Best Independent Bookstores in Seattle

 The Queen Ann bookstore sells new books of every genre, but they especially like keeping contemporary fiction and children’s books.
 They do special orders for no extra charge, usually arriving within 3 or 4 days.
 The staff is happy to recommend books for any occasion, such as gift-giving or book clubs, and they are knowledgeable because they have read all of the recommended books.

-12. Get Affordable Reads At Mercer Street Bookshop
+11. Get Affordable Reads At Mercer Street Books

 Mercer Street Books is a second-hand bookstore with affordable prices on their reading material.
 They sell a selection of nonfiction and fiction books with various subgenres.
 The small, organized store will make you feel welcome among the wood shelves while you browse for your next good book.